-Read and learn more about the key difference between Therapist vs Psychologist vs Psychiatrist in dealing with mental health problems and issues.
-Visit Success Health System, for more information.
+Read and learn more about the key difference between Therapists vs Psychologists vs Psychiatrists in dealing with mental health problems and issues.
+Visit Success Health System LLC, for more information.
 Call us or schedule an appointment online!
 We have convenient locations to serve you in Creve Coeur MO, St. Louis MO, Independence MO, Columbia MO, and Olathe KS.

 A therapist which is also known as a psychotherapist, are licensed mental health specialists whose focus is in helping clients develop better cognitive and emotional skills, reducing symptoms of mental illness and coping mechanisms to be used with various life challenges to improve their life.

 A therapist helps their clients find their strengths and courage to confront and make sense of any of their difficult emotions and experiences they may have gone through and will go through, so they can learn to thrive.
 They offer support, positivity, compassion, guidance, accountability, a listening ear and fair clinical advice that they know their client needs.

 Therapists can work with clients either in person or online, to help with symptoms of their mental health.
 A list of common services that therapists offer their clients include:

 • Analyzing any influences from the past or the present

 • Helping clients without any bias that a friend or family may have

 • Reducing symptoms of a client’s mental health illness

 • Helping clients to manage their own symptoms of mental illness

 • Helping clients to change their maladaptive behaviors and thinking patterns